ccdc-opensource/csd-python-api-scripts/scripts/packing_similarity_dendrogram/ReadMe.md

 which gives more definite clustering but will also hide some similarities due to the hierarchical nature of the clustering.

+If there are dangling nodes without an associated identifier, it is likely that there multiple structures given the same name in the supplied file (searched through multiple databases say)

 ![Figure 1](dendogram_figure_1.png)
 **Figure 1** : Example dendrogram based on a database of carbamazepine solid forms using the default single-linkage clustering.